 Our beloved washing machine has officially thrown in the towel (sorry, I had to).
-This machine has appeared in countless Clean My Space videos and posts and in its final wash, where it made enough noises to scare a burglar away, we just knew it was no longer going to be a part of our family.
-So, to honour the fine service this washer has provided us over the years – AND because it’s one of our MOST requested topics – AND because it’s a perfect spring cleaning job I’m going to show you how to thoroughly clean your washer and dryer.
+This machine has appeared in countless Clean My Space videos and posts.
+In its final wash, where it made enough noises to scare a burglar away, we just knew it was no longer going to be a part of our family.
+To honor the fine service this washer has provided us over the years – AND because it’s one of our MOST requested topics – I’m going to show you how to thoroughly clean your washer and dryer.

-OK back on track.
-Maintaining your washer and dryer is really important because they are expensive to repair and replace (don’t I know), pretty necessary for modern life, and proper maintenance keeps them going at peak performance.
+Maintaining your washer and dryer is really important.
+They are expensive to repair and replace and pretty necessary for modern life.
+Also, proper maintenance keeps them going at peak performance.
 I would recommend watching the video also so that you can have good visuals on how to do each step.

 How to Clean a Washing Machine

 Cleaning your washing machine is actually pretty straightforward and necessary.
 Therefore, consider doing this cleaning once a month if you are a heavy user and a couple times a year otherwise.
 Maintaining it also means it lasts longer.
 As well, it allows you to get rid of moldy smells caused by stale soap build up and fabric softener.
 Above all, it means you get a better quality wash.

 Begin with an empty washing machine.
 Add in about two cups of baking soda directly into the washing machine.
 This is going to gently scrub the inside and combat those stale, moldy odors that are left behind via old soap and fabric softener deposits.
 Next, run a large, long, hot water cycle and leave it be.
 If your machine has a self-clean cycle, use it.

 Cycle Two – Vinegar